tlack/motioncam/README.md

 =========

-A simple, adaptable web-connected camera, using the ESP8266, Arducam, and optionally some server-side bits for archiving.
+A simple, adaptable web-connected camera, using the ESP8266, Arducam, and optionally a motion sensor and some server-side bits for archiving.

-Perhaps a good base for other, more elaborate projects.
+Perhaps a good base for more elaborate projects.

 Overview
 --------